croquet/microverse/staging/docs/CardSpec.md

 ### Description

-Those values specifies the texture's size in pixels, when the `type` is "2d".
+Those values specify the texture's size in pixels, when the `type` is "2d".

 They default to 512.